mikeblazanin/gcplyr/index.md

 <!-- badges: start -->
 <!-- badges: end -->

-`gcplyr` facilitates manipulation and analysis of bacterial growth curve data.
+`gcplyr` facilitates import, manipulation and model-free analysis of bacterial growth curve data, as commonly output by plate readers.
+The package provides tools for reshaping common plate reader outputs into ‘tidy’ formats and merging them with design information, making data easy to work with using ‘gcplyr’ and other packages.
+Also streamlines common growth curveprocessing steps, like smoothing and calculating derivatives, and facilitates model-free characterization and analysis of growth data to extract parameters like growth rate/doubling time, carrying capacity, diauxic shifts, extinction, and more.

 **Please send all questions, requests, comments, and bugs to mikeblazanin \[at\] gmail \[dot\] com**